zack-bitcoin/amoveo-docs/design/sortition_chains_theory.md

 So when the validators assign value to someone, they don't say anything about where the value has come from.
 Which means that when the validators are assigning value to someone.
 There is no record of who owned it previously, so there is no signature from a previous owner giving permission for the spend.

-We also don't want validators to be able to do any [level 4 attacks](https://github.com/zack-bitcoin/amoveo-docs/blob/master//basics/trust_theory.md)

-So it needs to be impossible for the validators to assign your value to someone else without your permission.
+It needs to be impossible for the validators to assign your value to someone else without your permission.

 So it is necessary that any sortition ownership claim has a priority based on the block height in which the validators had added it to the sortition chain.
 Earlier block heights have higher priority.